 Common G-Floor® Trailer Flooring Installations

 This installation guide intends to aid in the installation of G-Floor Trailer Flooring.
-In addition to this guide, always follow recommendations supplied on the adhesive or by the adhesive manufacturers.
+In addition to this guide, always follow recommendations supplied by the adhesive or by the adhesive manufacturers.
 We have provided the following, which demonstrates common installation instructions.

 The substrate on which the flooring will lay should be smooth, clean, and dry.
-If it is wooden, any seams should be sanded smoothly, evenly, and should be level.
+If it is wooden, any seams should be sanded smoothly, and evenly, and should be level.
 This will prevent the seam from being visible after the flooring installation.

 The roll of flooring should be acclimated in a temperature-controlled area prior to the trailer installation.

 Unroll & Trim

 - Make sure to lay it in straight.
 Trim off any excess.

 - Trim to fit the layout of the floor.

 - Carefully remove any excess material to fit the angles of the floor in the trailer so that it lays flat.